op1346/treehouse-project-5/README.md

 # treehouse-project-5
 This project is creating an app for a fictional company called the Awesome Startup.
 The app uses a Random User Generator API (https://randomuser.me/).
+The main goal of this project is to implement an API correctly.